kyrstin-kempf/home-improvement-planner-backend/README.md

-# Phase 3 Project - Backend
+# Home Improvement Planner - Backend
-##  Home Improvement Project Organizer
 This is the backend to manage and organize home improvement projects.
 With Sinatra, this application uses Ruby to organize projects that have many tasks and tasks that belong to a project.

 ## Requirments